-In his home at State Island, N.Y., Meucci set up a voice communication link that connected its laboratory to his bedroom located in the second floor.
-He then proposed a patent caveat to the US Patent Office for his telephonic device in 1871, but electromagnetic transmission of vocal sound was not mentioned in his patent caveat.
-Rather, Alexander Graham Bell was endowed a patent in 1876 for the electromagnetic transmission of vocal sound in his telephonic device by wavelike electric current.
+In his home at Staten Island, New York, Meucci set up a voice communication link that connected its laboratory to his bedroom located in the second floor.
+He filed a patent caveat (a temporary applicationn) to the US Patent Office for his telephonic device in 1871.
+However electromagnetic transmission of vocal sound was not mentioned in his patent caveat.
+It was Alexander Graham Bell, in 1876, who patented the telephone.

 Early Life and Academic Background

-On April 13 1808, an inventor was born at Via dei Serragli 44 in the San Frediano region of Florence, Grand Duchy of Tuscany, which is now found in the Italian Republic.
+On April 13 1808, an inventor was born at Via dei Serragli 44 in the San Frediano region of Florence, Grand Duchy of Tuscany, which is now in Italy.
 Antonio Meucci was the eldest child of the nine children to Domenica Pepi and Amatis Meucci.
-Antonio’s mother was mainly the housekeeper and his father at times local police member and government clerk.
-Unfortunately, there were four out of the nine of Meucci’s siblings that did not survive or get through childhood.
+Antonio’s mother was the housekeeper and his father worked as policeman and as a government clerk.
+Unfortunately, only four out of Meucci’s nine siblings survived childhood.

-In the year 1834, Meucci put up a kind of acoustic telephone to be able to communicate between the control room and the stage at the Teatro della Pergola.
-This type of telephone was built basing on the pipe telephone principles utilized on ships and still currently functions.
+In 1834, Meucci designed an acoustic pipe telephone to allow communication between the stage and the control room at the Teatro della Pergola.
+This type of telephone was based on the pipe telephones utilized on ships.

-On August 7, 1837 Meucci married Esterre Mochi, a costume designer who happened to work at the same theatre where he worked part time.
+On August 7, 1834 Meucci married Esterre Mochi, a costume designer who also worked at the Teatro della Pergola.

-From 1833 to 1834, Antonio Meucci was imprisoned for the period of three months with Francesco Domenico Guerrazzi because he was accused to be a part of the conspiracy which involved the Italian unification movement.
+From 1833 to 1834, Antonio Meucci was imprisoned for three months because he was accused of being part of a conspiracy involving the Italian unification movement.

 Career in Science

-Meucci did not give up his invention because on December 12, 1871, he was able to set up an agreement with Sereno G. P. Breguglia Tremeschin, Angelo Antonio Tremeschin, and Angelo Zilio Gandi to represent the Telettrofono Company.
-He was then funded to apply for full patency.
-His lawyer then submitted a caveat entitled “Sound Telegraph” on December 28, 1871 in the US Patent Office.
+Meucci did not give up on his telephone invention though.
+In December 12, 1871, he set up an agreement with Sereno G. P. Breguglia Tremeschin, Angelo Antonio Tremeschin, and Angelo Zilio Gandi to form the Telettrofono Company.
+He applied for a patent caveat (a temporary application) entitled “Sound Telegraph” on December 28, 1871 in the US Patent Office.
 However electromagnetic transmission of vocal sound was not mentioned in his patent caveat and his temporary patent lapsed in 1874.
 A. Graham Bell was granted a patent in 1875.